nomomon/nomomon.github.io/src/posts/2022-09-02-what-does-mathematics-say-about-working-at-a-delivery-company.md

 First let's formulate the problem in a mathematical way.

 > Monkeys is an imaginary grocery delivery service.
-Their wearhouse is located in the center of a city with radius $R$.
+Their warehouse is located in the center of a city with radius $R$.
 The clients are uniformly distributed in the circle.
 What is the expected value of delivery time?

-So, the delivery man starts off in the center (wearhouse), brings the groceries to the customer and comes back to get ready for the next delivery.
+So, the delivery man starts off in the center (warehouse), brings the groceries to the customer and comes back to get ready for the next delivery.

 ![problem setting](/images/posts/2022-09-02/problem-setting.png)